CDPZ/EHI-Cal/README.md

 # EHI-Cal

-This is the place where I save my research procedure.
+This is the place where I save my research source codes.
+They're not 100% precisely classified, but I'll improve with time.

 Please refer to https://doi.org/10.1016/j.envint.2019.105170